 A veteran of the U.S. Senate, Melissa served as a senior staff member for three leading senators, including two committee chairmen.
 As Director of Administration in each office, Melissa managed dozens of staff and oversaw multi-million dollar budgets.

-Melissa has a Bachelor of Arts in Sociology from the University of Toronto and a Masters in Government from The Johns Hopkins University.
+Melissa has a Bachelor of Arts in Sociology and History from the University of Toronto and a Master’s degree in Government from The Johns Hopkins University.